pipitone/drug-shortages-snapshots/README.md

 Canadian Drug Shortages Snapshots
 =================================

-A repository of snapshots of the drugshortagescanada.ca data.
+A repository of daily snapshots of the drugshortagescanada.ca data.

 Why?
 Because that website only provides the current state of drug shortages, so it is impossible to see past versions of shortage reports.

 Look for the daily snapshots here: https://github.com/pipitone/drug-shortages-snapshots/commits/master/export.csv

+### Export Format
+The export format is CSV-like.
+It actually contains multiple CSV

 ### Setup